 26.1 Benefits Improvements.
 The Board and UFF support legislation to provide adequate and affordable health insurance to all faculty.

 26.2 Part-Time Faculty.
-Part-time faculty, except those in positions funded from Other Personal Services funds, are entitled to employer-funded benefits, in accordance with State law, the rules of the Department of Management Services and the Division of Retirement, and University rules and policies.
+Part-time faculty, and those in eligible positions funded from Other Personal Services funds, are entitled to employer-funded benefits, in accordance with State Law, the rules of the Department of Management Services and the Division of Retirement, and University rules and policies.
 Part-time faculty should contact the Human Resources Office to determine the nature and extent of the benefits for which they are eligible.

 26.3 Retirement Credit/Special Circumstances.
 Retirement credit for faculty who are authorized to take uncompensated or partially compensated leaves of absence will be granted in accordance with State law and the rules of the Division of Retirement as they may exist at the time leave is granted.
-The current Florida Retirement System rules also require that to receive full retirement credit, the faculty member on uncompensated or partially compensated leave must make payment of the retirement contribution that would otherwise be made by the University, plus interest, if applicable.
 Faculty who are to take such a leave of absence should contact the Human Resources Office for complete information prior to taking the leave.

 26.4 Benefits for Retired Faculty.

 (a) Faculty retired from the University of West Florida will be eligible, upon request, and on the same basis as other faculty, subject to University policies, to receive the following benefits from the University of West Florida: